debajyotid/tour-planner/README.md

 - Input validation ensures that invalid or incomplete inputs are flagged before processing.
 - External API errors are caught and displayed to the user.

+#### Note: You will need to create a secrets.toml file, under a folder .streamlit in your local repository, with the below API Keys
+- OPENAI_API_KEY      = API Key for using OpenAI APIs for using the "gpt-3.5-turbo-0125" model
+- googlemaps_api_key  = API Key for using Google Map APIs for fetching tourist attractions, within a 5 km radius (parameterizable), around your trip destination
+- openweather_api_key = API Key for using OpenWeather APIs for fetching forecasted weather patterns around your trip destination

 ----------------------